-This Official Statement is provided for the purpose of presenting information concerning the New Hampshire Municipal Bond Bank (the "Bank") in connection with the sale of \$10,495,000 2008 Series B Bonds (the "2008 Series B Bonds").
-The 2008 Series B Bonds are issued pursuant to the New Hampshire Municipal Bond Bank Law, as amended, being Chapter 35-A of the New Hampshire Revised Statutes Annotated (the "Act").
+This Official Statement is provided for the purpose of presenting information concerning the New Hampshire Municipal Bond Bank (the "Bank") in connection with the sale of \$23,250,000 2009 Series C Bonds (the "2009 Series C Bonds" or the "Bonds").
+The Bonds are issued pursuant to the New Hampshire Municipal Bond Bank Law, as amended, being Chapter 35-A of the New Hampshire Revised Statutes Annotated (the "Act").

-The 2008 Series B Bonds
+The Bonds

-The 2008 Series B Bonds are to be issued under and are to be secured pursuant to the Bank's General Bond Resolution adopted December 1, 1978, as heretofore amended and supplemented (the "1978 General Resolution"), and its 2008 Series B Series Resolution (the "2008 Series B Series Resolution") adopted on December 1, 2008.
-The 1978 General Resolution and the 2008 Series B Series Resolution are sometimes collectively referred to herein as the "1978 Resolution".
-The Bank has previously issued bonds pursuant to the 1978 General Resolution in an aggregate amount, including refunding issues, of \$2,014,725,000 of which \$638,920,000 is currently outstanding.
-Additional series of Bonds may be issued by the Bank on a parity with such bonds and the 2008 Series B Bonds provided that each additional series will be authorized and secured pursuant to a series resolution adopted in accordance with and under the provisions of the 1978 General Resolution and the Act.
-The currently outstanding bonds, the 2008 Series B Bonds and any additional bonds issued under the 1978 General Resolution (referred to collectively herein as "Bonds"), constitute general obligations of the Bank, and the full faith and credit of the Bank are pledged to the payment of principal, premium, if any, and interest thereon.
+The Bonds are to be issued under and are to be secured pursuant to the Bank's General Bond Resolution adopted July 14, 2005, as the same may be amended or supplemented from time to time (the "2005 Resolution"), and its Series Resolution (the "2009 Series C Series Resolution") adopted on May 13, 2009.
+The 2005 Resolution and the 2009 Series C Series Resolution are sometimes collectively referred to herein as the "Resolutions".
+The Bonds are the seventh issue of bonds under and pursuant to the 2005 Resolution.
+The Bank has previously issued bonds pursuant to the 2005 Resolution in an aggregate amount of \$242,836,000, of which \$227,440,000 are currently outstanding.
+Additional series of bonds may be issued by the Bank on a parity with such bonds and the Bonds provided that each additional series will be authorized and secured pursuant to a series resolution adopted in accordance with and under the provisions of the 2005 Resolution and the Act.
+The currently outstanding bonds, the Bonds and any additional bonds issued under the 2005 Resolution (referred to collectively herein as the "2005 Resolution Bonds") constitute general obligations of the Bank, and the full faith and credit of the Bank are pledged to the payment of principal, premium, if any, and interest thereon.

-The 2008 Series B Bonds are not guaranteed by the State of New Hampshire (the "State") and the State is not obligated to pay the principal of or interest on the 2008 Series B Bonds, and neither the full faith and credit nor the taxing power of the State is pledged to the payment of the principal of or the interest on the 2008 Series B Bonds.
+The Bonds are not guaranteed by the State of New Hampshire (the "State") and the State is not obligated to pay the principal of or interest on the Bonds, and neither the full faith and credit nor the taxing power of the State is pledged to the payment of the principal of or the interest on the Bonds.
 Attention is directed to Appendix A which contains definitions of certain terms used in this Official Statement.